Program Overview

 Status: Active / Enrolling

-A randomized, controlled Phase 2b trial in newly diagnosed glioblastoma is underway.
-The study is designed to evaluate safety and efficacy under an IRB-approved protocol and is being conducted in accordance with applicable regulatory standards.
-Enrollment is ongoing.
+A randomized, double-blind, placebo-controlled Phase 2b trial in newly diagnosed glioblastoma is actively enrolling.
+The study is evaluating PoMA as an adjunct to standard chemoradiation under an IRB-approved protocol.

-Alpheus’ investigational therapy is distinguished by its drug-centered approach and by the design of its ultrasound delivery system (LIDU®), which is intended to provide diffuse, hemispheric coverage consistent with the infiltrative nature of glioblastoma.
+PoMA is distinguished by its drug-centered approach and a non-invasive, low-intensity defocused ultrasound field designed to activate tumor-resident PpIX across the affected region, consistent with the infiltrative nature of glioblastoma.
 This design aims to support broad, localized drug activation across the tumor region—a different approach from focused ultrasound technologies developed for discrete, focal targets.

 Together, the selective accumulation of the drug and the system’s coverage geometry represent a therapeutic concept designed to be both localized and repeatable.
 The potential clinical benefit of this approach is currently being evaluated in ongoing studies.

 References: 1.
 Arnold SA, Taylor AR, Hansen K, Agarwal V, Low WC, Pluhar GE.
 Immunotherapy yields breed-specific worst survival outcomes among three investigated therapies in French bulldogs with high-grade glioma.
 Front Vet Sci.
-2025 Mar 19;12 2.
-Alpheus Medical press release: Positive Phase 1/2 results of sonodynamic therapy in recurrent GBM (2023), https://www.alpheusmedical.com/alpheus-medical-announces-positive-phase-1-2-trial-results 3.
-Early clinical results of sonodynamic therapy in newly diagnosed GBM (2024), https://www.alpheusmedical.com/early-clinical-results-of-sonodynamic-therapy/
+2025 Mar 19.
+2. Alpheus, 2023: Phase 1/2 results in recurrent GBM 3.
+Alpheus, 2024: Early clinical results in newly diagnosed GBM.